AppleBoiy/ToysJourney-gradle/README.md

 This is a fork of the original project,
 I Just a mentor who is helping a student in 204114 course to make a gradle version of the original project.

-Goal of this project is to make a gradle version of the original project.
+Goal of this fork is to make a gradle version of the original project.

 ## Original Project